 For the birthday dinner, I served more of my son’s favorites: easy bacon wrapped dates stuffed with goat cheese, brie fondue, two cheesy baked pastas (yes, more cheese!), and a homemade funfetti bundt cake with buttercream icing.
 I’ll share recipes soon.
 The delicious wine priced more sensibly than you might imagine is from Martha Stewart Wine Co.

-You could skip baking a cake and opt for quality chocolates from ZChocolat for an easy dessert.
+You could skip baking a cake and opt for quality chocolates for an easy dessert.

 If you are hosting Thanksgiving, Christmas, or New Year’s, maybe THINK CHEESE BOARDS or GRAZE BOARDS or CHARCUTERIE this year as an easy lovely option for a picky crowd.
 I went for a artfully messy kind of effect because it felt freeing to do so…so much else in my life requires order and restraint!